AsenaJs/Asena/README.md

 ## Quick Start

-First, install the required packages:
+First, create a new project using Bun:

 ```bash
 bun init